jhnbyrn/951-KLR-PAGES/dme_crank_sensor_hardware.md

 ## Half-tooth errors and corrections

-Because only the falling edges trigger the interrupt, it's much simpler for the program to count only falling edges, most of the time.
+The basic unit of timing in the DME code is one half of a flywheel tooth.
+That's the finest resolution that can reasonaly be achieved, and corresponds to about 1.36 degrees.
+But because only the falling edges of the crank signals actually trigger the interrupt, it's much simpler for the program to count only falling edges, most of the time.
 So in general, when the counter variable is being prepared to measure some angle, it's loaded with the required angle in *whole* teeth.
 This is done by dividing the half-tooth count value by two.

-Of course if the half-tooth count was an odd number, we would lose the remainder.
+You can probably see the issue here - of course if the half-tooth count we started with was an odd number, we would lose the remainder when we divide it by two.
 To deal with this, the remainder is stored separately and applied at the end of the count if necessary.
 This remainder represents a half-tooth, so the way it's applied is simply by delaying the ignition event for one more edge.

 When it's time to fire the ignition event, the general rule is that the program waits for the next rising edge, by polling the state of INT1.
 Thus the default behavior is to always add one half-tooth to the count.

-If if a half-tooth correction is required, the program waits for an extra falling edge.
+If if a half-tooth correction is required, the program waits for an *extra* falling edge.

 Now, looking at the signal traces above, you might notice that the reference sensor pulse is asserted roughly in the middle of the low period of the speed sensor - that is, halfway between two flywheel teeth.
 That's a consequence of the way that the ring gear bolts to the flywheel in the 951.
 But the Motronic program doesn't assume this particular phase relationship.
 It actually checks the state of the speed sensor signal at the moment the ref sensor asserts.
-If it looks like it does in my image, then all is well.
+If it looks the way it does in my image, then all is well.
 But if the speed sensor pulse was already high at this moment, that means that the first falling edge that will be counted will be up to half a tooth earlier.
 If this situation occurs, then the program compensates with *another* half-tooth correction, similar to the division rounding error we just noted above.

 Here's a diagram illustrating the normal situation and a couple of other theoretical possiblities, and what correction is needed (if any) for each: